 Of course, when you’re that large it also doesn’t take much energy to wear yourself out!

 In addition to the mental break from the house or craziness that can come with kids, exercise is also fantastic for preventing destructive behavior.
-Great Danes aren’t typically heavy chewers, but there strong jaws are more than capable of plowing through shoes, furniture, and basically anything else inside the house if they so desire.
+Great Danes aren’t typically heavy chewers, but their strong jaws are more than capable of plowing through shoes, furniture, and basically anything else inside the house if they so desire.
 Lucky for us, the mood doesn’t strike often!

 #4 Create a dedicated space for you Great Dane